Malathi74/VR-project-1/README.md

 Interactable Objects:

+1.Door:

-Door: I have used below java script to change door position when i click on the door.
+I have used below java script to change door position when i click on the door.

 ![Capture4](https://user-images.githubusercontent.com/72331508/95031585-6a0ed380-067c-11eb-8042-538cf85b508b.PNG)

+2.Fan:

-Fan: please find the below java script to code for using roation of fan.
+please find the below java script to code for using roation of fan.
 ![Capture5](https://user-images.githubusercontent.com/72331508/95031587-6da25a80-067c-11eb-987c-d1c4c3ed6456.PNG)

-Different colour lights
+3.Different colour lights:

 we can change colour of light by interacting with switches and used below java script:

 ![Capture6](https://user-images.githubusercontent.com/72331508/95031589-7004b480-067c-11eb-9eac-005079d0878d.PNG)

+4.Ball:

+When we click on ball,it will move up and down

+5.Music:

+When we click on speaker, it will produce a musice

-unique model which i have created for decoration item:
+Unique model which i have created for decoration item:

 ![Capture3](https://user-images.githubusercontent.com/72331508/95031583-6713e300-067c-11eb-907a-403d2cddc3e7.PNG)